askeksa/Cinter/README.txt

 To use the synth, you need to follow these steps:
-1. Download MetaSynth.dll from https://github.com/askeksa/MetaSynth/releases
+1. Download MetaSynth.dll from https://github.com/askeksa/MetaSynth/releases.
    This is a generic VST which delegates the sound generation to a Lua program.
+   Be sure to get version 2.1 or higher.
 2. Install the VST in your favorite VST host.
 For example, in Renoise, you need to place it in a directory mentioned under VST Plugins in the Plug/Misc settings.
 The VST host must provide a GUI for generic VST parameters which can adjust parameter values at 0.01 precision.
 3. Select the VST for an instrument.
-In the file selector that pops up, select the Cinter3.lua file.
+In the file selector that pops up, select the Cinter4.lua file.
 4. Adjust parameters to your liking.
 Test the sound using the notes C-1 to B-3, which correspond to the same notes in Protracker on the Amiga.
 5. When satisfied with an instrument, play an E-4 note.
-This will save a raw 8-bit sample into the directory where Cinter3.lua is located.
+This will save a raw 8-bit sample into the directory where Cinter4.lua is located.
 The name of the file contains an encoding of all the parameters.
 6. Use these samples to make music in Protracker (or another tracker capable of saving in Protracker format).
 7. Run the CinterConvert.py script on the Protracker module.
 It will output binary files to be included in your intro.
-8. Include the Cinter3.S source file and the binary output files from the conversion script in your intro and use them as prescribed.
+8. Include the Cinter4.S source file and the binary output files from the conversion script in your intro and use them as prescribed.
 9. Profit. :)